 Looking at jobless rates by demographics, West Michigan experiences rates below the state average in every category.
-The overall jobless rate in West Michigan was 1.2 percentage points lower than that of Michigan.
-Males in the region had a jobless rate 0.4 percentage points greater than that of females in the region.
-Individuals who are Black/African American had a jobless rate of 12.2 percent.
-This rate was 0.7 percentage points lower than that of the state.
+Males in the region had a jobless rate 0.1 percentage points less than that of females in the region.
+Individuals who are Black/African American had a jobless rate of 10.8 percent.
+This rate was 1.9 percentage points lower than that of the state.
+The unemployment rate for those who are Black/African American was notably higher than all other demographic groups in both the West Central area and Michigan.
+The local jobless rates by age and gender were lower than most statewide averages.
+Females in the area had a noticeably lower jobless rate than the statewide rate.

-Source: 2016-2020 American Community Survey Five-Year Estimates, U.S. Census Bureau
+Source: 2018-2022 American Community Survey Five-Year Estimates, U.S. Census Bureau (Table 9)

-West Michigan's older workers, those age 55 and older, accounted for nearly 29 percent of the total population, much lower than the statewide average of 38.5 percent.
-Older workers in the region had a labor force participation rate over two percentage points higher than Michigan's.
-Unemployment rates among older works are lower in the region (3.1 percent) than at the statewide level (3.9 percent).
+West Michigan's older workers, those age 55 and older, accounted for nearly 35.7 percent of the total population, lower than the statewide average of 39 percent.
+Older workers in the region had a labor force participation rate almost three percentage points higher than Michigan's.
+Unemployment rates among older workers are lower in the region (3.1 percent) than at the statewide level (4.2 percent).